thepigeonoftime/dotfiles/readme.md

 From which I took inspiration or plainly copied

-##Contents
+######Tested and working on 10.9.5

+## contents

 ***security.sh***

-Mostly based around security and removing
+Mostly based around security and relief of unpleasant apple features
-* Disable / move unnecessary LaunchAgents|Daemons ( hopefully without breaking anything, everything is tested on my machine)
+* Disable / move unnecessary bloat LaunchAgents|Daemons ( hopefully without breaking anything - *no guarantess* - but everything's tested on my machine)
 * write defaults (security / convenience)
-* move / remove annoying mac default apps
+* move / remove unpleasant proprietary mac apps like iBooks

 ### things to be done: